At century mark, Tulsa Race Massacre's wounds still unhealed

 And soon there’ll be a $30 million history center at Greenwood and Archer avenues.
 Greenwood Rising will honor the legacy of Black Wall Street, with exhibits depicting the district before and after the massacre, according to the 1921 Tulsa Race Massacre Centennial Commission.

 But Greenwood’s expansion appears choked off by the development happening around it, in Tulsa’s Art District.
-And for Billie Parker, any revitalization of Black Wall Street in Tulsa should be where Black people reside -- and that’s not in Greenwood, 6 miles south of her lot.
+And for Billie Parker, any revitalization of Black Wall Street in Tulsa should be where Black people reside -- and that’s not in historic Greenwood.

 “I’m sorry to tell you that we don’t own it (Greenwood) anymore,” Parker said.